LuxCoreRender/BlendLuxCore/readme.md

 This addon requires the very latest stable version of Blender: 2.79**a**.
 [Download](https://www.blender.org/download/)

+Custom Blender builds and buildbot builds are not supported.

+If you have the old LuxBlend addon installed, disable it, save the user preferences and restart Blender before you can enable the new addon.

 Note that if you save a .blend file that was opened with this addon enabled, you will not be able to open it with older Blender versions anymore.
 This is because of a bug in Blender versions prior to 2.79.
 See the [Blender 2.79 release notes](https://wiki.blender.org/index.php/Dev:Ref/Release_Notes/2.79/PythonAPI#Data-block_Pointer_Properties):